nikosdaridis/osrs-prices-wiki/README.md

 1. Node.js has to be installed to build the project

-2. Watch for TypeScript and Tailwind changes by opening a terminal and running
+2. Watch for TypeScript and Tailwind changes by opening a terminal in /Server and running

    ```sh
    npm run dev-watch